spack/spack/lib/spack/docs/pipelines.rst

 this section provides an example of how you could take advantage of user-provided pipeline scripts to accomplish this fairly simply.
-First, you could use the GitLab user interface to create CI environment variables containing the url and branch/tag/SHA you want to clone (calling them, for example, ``SPACK_REPO`` and ``SPACK_REF``), then use those in a custom shell script invoked both from your pipeline generation job, as well in your rebuild jobs.
+First, you could use the GitLab user interface to create CI environment variables containing the url and branch or tag you want to clone (calling them, for example, ``SPACK_REPO`` and ``SPACK_REF``), then use those in a custom shell script invoked both from your pipeline generation job, as well in your rebuild jobs.
 Here's the ``generate-pipeline`` job from the top of this document,